fshowalter/movielog-archive/reviews/blue-ruin-2013.md

 Consider the novelty of _Blue Ruin_.
 There are no explosions, no car chases, and the only gunfight happens off-screen.
 And yet, it's a terrifically tense and visceral experience.

 The story follows Dwight, a homeless man living on the Delaware coast.
 When we first meet him, Dwight is taking a bath inside of a empty single-family home.
-Just as he gets comfortable, Dwight hears the owners arrive and hurries out of a house.
+Just as he gets comfortable, Dwight hears the owners arrive and hurries out of the house.
 It’s an elegant way of showing us that Dwight is homeless by choice.

 One morning, Dwight is roused by the local police, who take Dwight into the station.
-Dwight isn’t in trouble, but the officers have news and wanted him to be in a safe place when he heard it.
+Dwight isn’t in trouble, but the officers have news and want him to be in a safe place when he hears it.

 The man who killed Dwight’s mother and father is getting early parole.